30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 At the time I felt like I had discovered some secret travel hack… until we reached the airport.

-Our luggage was only 1 kg over the allowed weight, nothing dramatic, but budget airlines can be very strict, and their policies change depending on how and when you add bags.
+Our luggage was only 1 kg over the allowed weight, nothing dramatic, but budget airlines can be very strict.
+Their rules around carry-on luggage, checked bags, and added extras can change depending on how and when you book.

 Suddenly, the extra fee of $90 felt way bigger than the original ticket price.
-That’s when I realized that cheap flights stay cheap only if you follow their rules carefully.
+That’s when I realized that cheap flights stay cheap only if you follow their rules and plan your luggage packing properly.

-So now, before every trip, I check the baggage size, weight limits, and even the dimensions of my suitcase because sometimes it’s not just the weight, it’s how big the bag looks.
+So now, before every trip, I check baggage size, weight limits, and even the dimensions of my suitcase.
+Sometimes it’s not just about how heavy your bag is, but how big it looks, which can affect how you pack your suitcase efficiently.

 And here’s another mistake I learned from experience: always read those airline emails.

 This is also why I always recommend investing in a small luggage scale.
-Spending about $10 on a scale saves so much stress because you can weigh your suitcase at home instead of rearranging everything in front of a long airport queue.
+Spending a little on a scale makes a big difference because you can check your bag weight at home and adjust your packing strategy before heading to the airport.

 7. Choose the Right Suitcase Size